Joni and Friends

 Videos

-Let Joni & Friends help you identify and remove barriers that impact people with disabilities.
+Let Joni and Friends help you identify and remove barriers that impact people with disabilities.
 Develop a church culture that sees all people as indispensable parts of the Body of…

 If you see a service dog (wearing a working vest), don’t pet her unless you ask.